BharadwajMahanthi/SDN-ML/README.md

 # SDN-ML

+Welcome to the SDN-ML Dissertation Project repository!
+This project is part of a Master's dissertation conducted at the University of Surrey, focusing on securing Software-Defined Networking (SDN) against various cyber threats.

 This repository contains research and implementation details related to securing Software-Defined Networking (SDN) against various types of cyber attacks.
 The focus is on identifying and mitigating threats using advanced techniques, including machine learning.

 ## Table of Contents